HIPAA Notice of Privacy Practices

 D. Right to Revoke Your Authorization.
 You may revoke any other type of written authorization obtained by us in connection with your PHI and/or Highly Confidential Information, by delivering a written revocation statement to our Privacy Office.
 The Privacy Office can give you more details about what must be included in your written revocation statement.

-Cape Cod Hospital and Falmouth Hospital each maintain medical records for at least twenty (20) years after a patient’s discharge or after the final patient’s treatment, as required by state law.
-A copy of the CCHC medical record retention policy is available from our Medical Records Department or the Privacy Office on request.
+Cape Cod Hospital and Falmouth Hospital each maintain medical records for at least twenty (20) years after a patient’s discharge or after the patient’s final treatment, as required by state law.
+A copy of the CCHC medical record retention policy is available from our Medical Records Department or the Privacy Office on written request.

 F. Right to Amend Your Records.
 You have the right to request that we amend Protected Health Information maintained in your Designated Records Set.
 If you desire to amend your records, please obtain an Amendment Request Form from the Privacy Office and then return the completed form to the Privacy Officer.
 We will comply with your reasonable requests unless we believe that the information that would be amended is accurate and complete or that other special circumstances apply.